White-Whale-Defi-Platform/docs/docs/Smart-Contracts/Stablecoin-Arb.md

-# UST Arbitrage Contracts
+# Terra Stablecoin Arbitrage Contracts

 The UST Arbitrage Contracts are our first step toward providing Anchor+ yields to depositors.
-These contracts are the endpoint for our nodes and perform the UST -> LUNA -> UST transactions that stabilize the peg through minting/burning of luna.
+These contracts are the endpoint for our bots and perform the UST -> LUNA -> UST transactions that stabilize the peg through minting/burning of luna.

-This doc is valid for both the Terraswap and Astroport arbitrage methods.
+This doc is valid for both the Terraswap and Astroport arbitrage contracts.

 ## State